molundb/one-rep-max-tracker/README.md

 ## Testing
 To run the tests execute the following gradle tasks:
  - `testDevDebug` runs all local tests against the `devDebug` variant.
  - `connectedDevDebugAndroidTest` runs all instrumented tests.
-At the moment there are only instrumented tests.

 ## UI
 The app was designed using [Material 3 guidelines](https://m3.material.io/).
 The Screens and UI elements are built entirely using [Jetpack Compose](https://developer.android.com/compose).